shaneiadt/Ramblings/pages/2021/ten-useful-git-commands.md

 If we think of Git as a swiss army it makes more sense when we consider the amount of ways the tool can be used for different styles of source control.

-Sometimes it can be complicated but always remember: Git loves you :heart:
+Sometimes it can be complicated but always remember: Git loves you.